Dark-Guan/AnanasBoard/README.md

 ##feature

-1.AMS5600 and Quadrature Encoder Supported
+1. AMS5600 and Quadrature Encoder Supported

-2.Intelligent Tuning of the Motor Current
+2. Intelligent Tuning of the Motor Current

-3.Up to 30Khz Pulse Input Supported
+3. Up to 30Khz Pulse Input Supported

-4.Up to 60Khz Stepper Driver PWM with Trapezoid Acceleration
+4. Up to 60Khz Stepper Driver PWM with Trapezoid Acceleration

-5.Internal PID Speed Controller
+5. Internal PID Speed Controller

 ##driver
 1. A4988 and Drv8825 supported.